xrpronin17/xrpl-dev-portal/content/concepts/payment-system-basics/accounts/cryptographic-keys.md

     3. If the result is not a valid secp256k1 secret key, increment the root sequence by 1 and start over. [[Source]](https://github.com/XRPLF/rippled/blob/fc7ecd672a3b9748bfea52ce65996e324553c05f/src/ripple/crypto/impl/GenerateDeterministicKey.cpp#L103 "Source")

         A valid secp256k1 key must not be zero, and it must be numerically less than the _secp256k1 group order_.
-The secp256k1 group order is the constant value `0xFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFEBAAEDCE6AF48A03BBFD25E8CD0364141`.
+The secp256k1 group order is the constant value <span class="code-snippet">0xFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFEBAAEDCE6AF48A03BBFD25E8CD0364141</span>.

     4. With a valid secp256k1 secret key, use the standard ECDSA public key derivation with the secp256k1 curve to derive the root public key.
 (As always with cryptographic algorithms, use a standard, well-known, publicly-audited implementation whenever possible.
 For example, [OpenSSL](https://www.openssl.org/) has implementations of core Ed25519 and secp256k1 functions.)

     **Tip:** Validators use this root key pair.
 If you are calculating a validator's key pair, you can stop here.
-To distinguish between these two different types of public keys, the [base58][] serialization for validator public keys uses the prefix `0x1c`.
+To distinguish between these two different types of public keys, the [base58][] serialization for validator public keys uses the prefix <span class="code-snippet">0x1c</span>.

 2. Convert the root public key to its 33-byte compressed form.

     The uncompressed form of any ECDSA public key consists of a pair of 32-byte integers: an X coordinate, and a Y coordinate.
-The compressed form is the X coordinate and a one-byte prefix: `0x02` if the Y coordinate is even, or `0x03` if the Y coordinate is odd.
+The compressed form is the X coordinate and a one-byte prefix: <span class="code-snippet">0x02</span> if the Y coordinate is even, or <span class="code-snippet">0x03</span> if the Y coordinate is odd.

-    You can convert an uncompressed public key to the compressed form with the `openssl` commandline tool.
-For example, if the uncompressed public key is in the file `ec-pub.pem`, you can output the compressed form like this:
+    You can convert an uncompressed public key to the compressed form with the <span class="code-snippet">openssl</span> commandline tool.
+For example, if the uncompressed public key is in the file <span class="code-snippet">ec-pub.pem</span>, you can output the compressed form like this:

         $ openssl ec -in ec-pub.pem -pubin -text -noout -conv_form compressed